 "They seemed to me to have retained much more Irishness, the kind you would find in isolated communities on the west coast of Ireland, say, where traditional language of Gaelic is still alive," O'Hara said.

 At the time, people in Ireland weren’t aware of the strong Irish influence in places beyond large cities like Boston and New York.
 So when O’Hara’s documentaries were released in Ireland, many people were surprised to hear people with accents much like theirs.

 "At the time people [in Ireland] didn't think of Newfoundland beyond the weather map," O'Hara recalled.
 "They were astounded, naturally, at hearing these people who sounded very like themselves."

 O’Hara donated his original recordings to the Dublin-based Irish Traditional Music Archives in the 1990s.
-The ITMA has now launched a digital project, entitled “A Grand Time: The songs, music and dance of Newfoundland’s Cape Shore,” a collection of O’Hara’s recordings, images, and interviews, to bring these recordings home.
+In 2018, the ITMA launched a digital project, entitled “A Grand Time: The songs, music and dance of Newfoundland’s Cape Shore,” a collection of O’Hara’s recordings, images, and interviews, to bring these recordings home.

 The extensive online exhibition can be found here.

 *Originally published in 2018.
 Updated in March 2023.